core-wg/comi/draft-ietf-core-comi.md

 # Error Handling {#error-handling}

-In case a request is received which cannot be processed properly, the CoMI server MUST return an error response.
+In case a request is received which cannot be processed properly, the CORECONF server MUST return an error response.
 This error response MUST contain a CoAP 4.xx or 5.xx response code.

-Errors returned by a CoMI server can be broken into two categories, those associated with the CoAP protocol itself and those generated during the validation of the YANG data model constrains as described in {{RFC7950}} section 8.
+Errors returned by a CORECONF server can be broken into two categories, those associated with the CoAP protocol itself and those generated during the validation of the YANG data model constrains as described in {{RFC7950}} section 8.

-The following list of common CoAP errors should be implemented by CoMI servers.
+The following list of common CoAP errors should be implemented by CORECONF servers.
 This list is not exhaustive, other errors defined by CoAP and associated RFCs may be applicable.

-* Error 4.01 (Unauthorized) is returned by the CoMI server when the CoMI client is not authorized to perform the requested action on the targeted resource (i.e. data node, datastore, rpc, action or event stream).
+* Error 4.01 (Unauthorized) is returned by the CORECONF server when the CORECONF client is not authorized to perform the requested action on the targeted resource (i.e. data node, datastore, rpc, action or event stream).

-* Error 4.02 (Bad Option) is returned by the CoMI server when one or more CoAP options are unknown or malformed.
+* Error 4.02 (Bad Option) is returned by the CORECONF server when one or more CoAP options are unknown or malformed.

-* Error 4.04 (Not Found) is returned by the CoMI server when the CoMI client is requesting a non-instantiated resource (i.e. data node, datastore, rpc, action or event stream).
+* Error 4.04 (Not Found) is returned by the CORECONF server when the CORECONF client is requesting a non-instantiated resource (i.e. data node, datastore, rpc, action or event stream).

-* Error 4.05 (Method Not Allowed) is returned by the CoMI server when the CoMI client is requesting a method not supported on the targeted resource. (e.g. GET on an rpc, PUT or POST on a data node with "config" set to false).
+* Error 4.05 (Method Not Allowed) is returned by the CORECONF server when the CORECONF client is requesting a method not supported on the targeted resource. (e.g. GET on an rpc, PUT or POST on a data node with "config" set to false).

-* Error 4.08 (Request Entity Incomplete) is returned by the CoMI server if one or multiple blocks of a block transfer request is missing, see {{RFC7959}} for more details.
+* Error 4.08 (Request Entity Incomplete) is returned by the CORECONF server if one or multiple blocks of a block transfer request is missing, see {{RFC7959}} for more details.

-* Error 4.13 (Request Entity Too Large) may be returned by the CoMI server during a block transfer request, see {{RFC7959}} for more details.
+* Error 4.13 (Request Entity Too Large) may be returned by the CORECONF server during a block transfer request, see {{RFC7959}} for more details.

-* Error 4.15 (Unsupported Content-Format) is returned by the CoMI server when the Content-Format used in the request does not match those specified in section {{media-type}}.
+* Error 4.15 (Unsupported Content-Format) is returned by the CORECONF server when the Content-Format used in the request does not match those specified in section {{media-type}}.

-The CoMI server MUST also enforce the different constraints associated with the YANG data models implemented.
+The CORECONF server MUST also enforce the different constraints associated with the YANG data models implemented.
 These constraints are described in {{RFC7950}} section 8.
 These errors are reported using the CoAP error code 4.00 (Bad Request) and may have the following error container as payload.
-The YANG definition and associated .sid file are available in {{ietf-comi-yang}} and {{ietf-comi-sid}}.
+The YANG definition and associated .sid file are available in {{ietf-coreconf-yang}} and {{ietf-coreconf-sid}}.
 The error container is encoded using the encoding rules of a YANG data template as defined in {{I-D.ietf-core-yang-cbor}} section 5.

 ~~~~
 +--rw error!